douglasteeple/MarsRover/README.md

 **Training / Calibration**

-* Download the simulator and take data in "Training Mode"
+* Download the Unity simulator and take data in "Training Mode"
 * Test out the functions in the Jupyter Notebook provided
 * Add functions to detect obstacles and samples of interest (golden rocks)
 * Fill in the `process_image()` function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw images to a map.
 The `output_image` you create in this step should demonstrate that your mapping pipeline works.